Mediation vs. Arbitration: What’s the Difference?

 Advantages of Mediation

-The mediation process uses the help of a specially trained, neutral third-party, called a mediator.
-The mediator acts as a facilitator to help the two parties reach an agreement but does not offer an opinion on what he or she thinks is best.
+The mediation process uses the help of a specially trained, neutral third-party called a mediator.
+The mediator acts as a facilitator to help the two parties reach an agreement.
+The mediator does not offer an opinion on what he or she thinks is best.

-Mediation has a lot of advantages, particularly for separating parents when they may not want to enter into a costly and time-consuming legal battle to negotiate separation and divorce agreements.
+Mediation has a lot of advantages, particularly for people who do not want to enter a costly and time-consuming legal battle to negotiate separation and divorce agreements.
+Some of the key benefits include:

 - Mediation is almost always less expensive than hiring a lawyer and going to trial.